Model car: Materials and markets

-Toys in the United States almost always were simpler castings of zinc alloy (zamak), pressed steel or plastic and often castings of only seven parts (a car body, four plastic wheels and two axles) – while more complex plastic and zamak models in Europe often had precision detail with more working features.
+Toys in the United States were almost always simpler castings of zinc alloy (zamak), pressed steel, or plastic, and often castings of only seven parts (a car body, four plastic wheels, and two axles) – while more complex plastic and zamak models in Europe often had precision detail and more working features.
 This provides instruction on different regions of the world and their varied cultures, markets, labor and economies.

 Citroen Ami 6 pressed tin toy.

 Europe quickly developed niche marketing after World War II.
 The greater availability of labor there generally allowed the development of relatively complex toys to serve different markets in different countries.
-In the United States, less labor availability would not allow for complex toys with opening doors, hoods, and complete interiors with all detail, so they were often single castings with few parts.
-Sophistication in America did come in the form of detailed (but simply cast) promotional models for automotive dealerships which preceded the appearance of automotive kits for assembly.
+In the United States, limited labor availability prevented the production of complex toys with opening doors, hoods, and fully detailed interior, so they were often single castings with few parts.
+Sophistication in America did come in the form of detailed (but simply cast) promotional models for automotive dealerships, which preceded the appearance of automotive kits for assembly.

 European die casting

 Die cast model cars in a variety of scales.
 Left to right: 1:64 Chevrolet Tahoe, 1:43 1953 Ford F-100, 1:25 1999 Ford Mustang Cobra, 1:18 1987 Ferrari F40.

-Among more collectible vehicles in Europe after World War II and during the 1950s, smaller scales, like 1:43, and 1:64 generally became popular first.
-Since the 1980s, many factory assembled scale model cars made of diecast metal have become more and more adult collectible oriented and less and less toy-like.
-Besides the smaller scales, these models are manufactured in various scales like 1:12, 1:18, and 1:24.
+Among more collectible vehicles in Europe after World War II and during the 1950s, smaller scales, like 1:43 and 1:64, were generally popular first.
+Since the 1980s, many factory assembled scale model cars made of diecast metal have become increasingly adult collectible oriented and less and less toy-like.
+Besides the smaller scales, these models are manufactured in various scales such as 1:12, 1:18, and 1:24.